Cybersecurity and social media: How to protect your church's data -- and your own

 Crowd at the Baptists Convention in early 1900s

 Beginning in the 1880s, Henry L. Morehouse was a lone voice addressing the need for support for aging ministers.
 In the early 1900s, Morehouse was inspired by Andrew Carnegie’s effort to establish a pension program for Cornell University faculty.
 He believed this approach could be applied to ministers.
-At the 1911 meeting of the National Baptist Convention in Philadelphia, Morehouse successfully lobbied for passage of a resolution creating an organization "to promote interest in the maintenance of the ministry".
+At the 1911 meeting of the Northern Baptist Convention in Philadelphia, Morehouse successfully lobbied for passage of a resolution creating an organization "to promote interest in the maintenance of the ministry".

 At the 1911 meeting of the Northern Baptist Convention, Henry L. Morehouse received a telegram.
 A layperson who wanted to be known only as “A Man from Pennsylvania”—later identified as Milo C. Treat—pledged $50,000 to create “a permanent committee whose duty shall be the collecting and dispensing of funds for the relief of superannuated and disabled ministers and missionaries…” There was one condition: an additional $200,000 had to be raised by noon on Christmas day.
 As Morehouse read the telegram, the convention broke into applause—and then passed a resolution to authorize such a committee.